 Clients can enter our advice process at any stage of the retirement journey; pre-retirement, at-retirement or even for those already receiving their pension benefits.

 Our process may vary slightly depending on the nature of your enquiry but will generally involve the following key steps:

 In this stage we aim to find out as much as possible about you; your priorities, objectives and personal circumstances.
 The more information we have about you, the easier it becomes to deliver tailored advice to meet your needs and objectives.

 - Needs Analysis

-One of our retirement analysts will complete additional fact-finding tailored to your circumstances and stage of your retirement journey.
-Using our in-house retirement modelling system, our analyst will build a tailored retirement model to show your future retirement income and the feasibility of your plans.
+One of our retirement advisers will complete additional fact-finding tailored to your circumstances and stage of your retirement journey.
+Using our retirement modelling system, our adviser will build a tailored retirement model to show your future retirement income and the feasibility of your plans.
 You can test a host of different 'what if' scenarios in your retirement model and immediately see the impact e.g. What if I retire earlier?
 What if I gift money to my children?

 - Due diligence

 This stage involves reviewing your existing pension arrangements so that we fully understand what you already have.
 Unfortunately, this stage can take several weeks as pension providers are sometimes slow to respond.

 Once we have a complete picture of your circumstances/needs and your existing pension arrangements, we will issue with a report and our recommendations about how best you should proceed.

 Where we have made a recommendation for action and you are in agreement with our recommendation, we will arrange for the implementation of our advice.